Joohansson/nanolinks/index.md

 <div id="div-right" markdown="1">

 ## Entertainment
-Have some spare time?
-There are much fun to do!
+Do you have some free time?
+There are much fun to do but please proceed with caution.
 ### -Gambling, Betting
 * [PVP - Betting](https://pvp.me/)
 * [BetNano - Betting](https://betnano.io/)